Unidentified-Coder/Coding-Projects/FrontEnd-Development/Notes.md

 - Buttons needs to be below the total points
 - Styling and color is required
 - Link JavaScript to buttons

+## 12 August 2025

+Fixed layout for basketball counter
+Centered the total points
+Buttons are centered and below the total
+Styling and color is matched to the figma spec

+- JavaScript needs to be linked

+## 13 August 2025